Pylons/akhet/docs/intro.rst

 Introduction to Akhet 2
 %%%%%%%%%%%%%%%%%%%%%%%

-This chapter discusses Akhet's history and current status.
+This chapter recounts Akhet's history and current status.
 The next chapter introduces some vocabulary terms.
 The third chapter summarizes how to create a Pyramid application using the recommended skeleton, and how to use the Pyramid and Akhet development versions.
 The subsequent chapters analyze different